Frequently Asked Questions

 6. What are transcripts and when are they due?

 Answer: A high school transcript is a copy of a permanent academic record which usually means all courses taken and all grades received.
-CBCCA requires each teacher to prepare their student’s official transcripts.
 You will begin a running transcript when your student begins taking high school courses which can begin as early as 8th grade.
 These should be started during the students’ freshman year and kept up-to-date for use when it is time to apply for colleges.

-Parents must turn in transcripts in addition to progress reports for high school students (9th-12th grade) twice a year.
-9-12th* grade Progress reports and transcripts are due: Jan 6th and June 9th. *12th grade transcripts are due May 19, 2017.
+Parents must turn in transcript information using the new format, for high school students (9th-12th grade) twice a year.
+9-11th* grade Progress reports and transcripts are due: Jan 15th and June 15th. *12th grade transcripts are due May 13, 2022.

 7. For graduating students, how do I prepare an official transcript?